 Reporting Concerns or Complaints

 Further to the above procedures, we have in place a concerns and complaints policy.
-A copy is detailed on our Policies page (Navigate).
+A copy is detailed on the JCSC Policies page.
 This enables children, staff and carers to report anything they feel is of concern.

 Concerns should be raised in the following order.